 Taking A (Small) Stand

-So if, like me, you find yourself at Level Three, doing what’s wrong to temporarily please those around (and above) you, take a conscious step to do what’s right, but scary.
+So if, like me, you find yourself stuck at Level Three – doing what’s wrong to temporarily please those above you – take a conscious step to do something that’s scary for you.
 Do one thing.
 It can be small.

 Then do it again.